kanhua/scientific-python-tutorial/quickstart.md

-# Quick start your adventure of scientific computing in python
+# Start your adventure of scientific computing in python

 ### What is python?